open-ephys-plugins/crossing-detector/README.md

 ## Building from source

 First, follow the instructions on [this page](https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html) to build the Open Ephys GUI.

+**Important:** This plugin is intended for use with the latest version of the GUI (0.6.0 and higher).
+The GUI should be compiled from the [`main`](https://github.com/open-ephys/plugin-gui/tree/main) branch, rather than the former `master` branch.

 Then, clone this repository into a directory at the same level as the `plugin-GUI`, e.g.: